muratk5n/thirdwave/en/README.md

 BEVs are also an ineffective, retarded midway creations right?
 They exist at the intersection of the wall plug and the auto vehicle.
-Popularized by white-collar office dwelling Dem limpdicks whose view of the "outside" never goes beyond that wall plug, a bastardized product was popularized which is the battery-electric car.
+Mostly cheered by white-collar office dwelling Dem limpdicks whose view of the "outside" never goes beyond that wall plug, a bastardized product was popularized which is the battery-electric car.
 Electricity transmission is not efficient, refueling, sorry